 In Banaras, Casteism and an Alcoholism Epidemic Are Criminalizing the Local Mallah Community

+Brahminism and colonialism have both played an important role in creating the stereotype of a ‘drunken mallah.’

-The large caste community of mallahs living by the Ganga has a very old problem of alcoholism.
+The large caste community of Mallahs living by the Ganga has a very old problem of alcoholism.
 This is reinforced by societal stereotypes that have a history rooted in colonial society and are maintained by a bourgeois-centric class society in Banaras…

 A few years ago, a small liquor store near the Bhaisasur ghat in Banaras was attacked by local women with bricks and stones.
 The women belong to the mallah caste, a community known across the region for the alcoholism of its men.

-“The daaru theka had to be closed down for a few days… It is a common way they raise their voice against their drunk husbands,” says Babita Sahani, a mallah woman who lives at Bhaisasur ghat.
-Many women and children from the mallah community struggle with careless and violent husbands, who attempt to relax with excessive drinking after a long day of work.
+“The daaru theka had to be closed down for a few days… It is a common way they raise their voice against their drunk husbands,” says Babita Sahani, a Mallah woman who lives at Bhaisasur ghat.
+Many women and children from the allah community struggle with careless and violent husbands, who attempt to relax with excessive drinking after a long day of work.

 “Consuming around 5-6 sheeshi (glass bottles) per day is too much.
 All the alcoholics consume it through the night, lying at the ghats without a care in the world for their family or money,” says Santosh Sahani, a navik at Munshi ghat.
 “We have seen this in our parents and our grandparents too.
 I too started like this, and it is common that our children start drinking too.
 What to do, our work is as such…”